PhantomCybernetics/bridge_ui_extras/README.md

 node server.js
 ```

-The files from the `examples` folder whould be available at e.g. `https://localhost:443/custom-input-driver.js`
+The files from the `examples` folder should be available at e.g. `https://localhost:443/custom-input-driver.js`

 ## Add as a system service
 ```bash